5.6. SFTP / SCP Usage¶

 Putty Key format (.PPK) and RFC 4716 format are not directly supported, but you can use the SSH key conversion tools provided by the Local Manager to convert those keys into OpenSSH public key format.

 Further details on configuring SSH key-based authentication on the server is available.

 You can configure an account to allow updating its own password.
-When enabled, the user can change its password over the SSH protocol using the passwd or change-password commands.
+When enabled, the user can change its password over the SSH protocol using the passwd command.